efriel94/ef_blog/_posts/Cryptography/2022-04-15-puf-metrics.md

 # Introduction

-Reading academic papers as a non-academic in a research area that you have (at the time of writing) little experience in is like, as my grandmother would say, "trying to read a doctor's prescription".<br>

-This post outlines a simple breakdown of PUF evaluation metrics with the mathematical equations attached to each one.
-It requires only a fundamental understanding of PUF, statistical mathematics and cryptography. <br>
+This post outlines a simple breakdown of common PUF evaluation metrics and their associated mathematical and cryptographic concepts.
 To accurately evaluate the statistical performance and security of a PUF the following metrics are used:
 -	Hamming Distance (HD)
 -	Hamming Weight (HW)
 -	Uniqueness